 - 1. Flashlights or headlamps (as previously indicated): A small flashlight or headlamp is essential to find your way around your tent and camp at night, and for use at checklist sessions. - 2.
 Handywipes: These are very handy, as are paper tissues.
 All participants should carry sufficient amounts for their personal needs for the entire tour.
 There are no shower facilities in the camps, but small wash basins of warm water will be provided every morning or upon request. - 3.
 Spare glasses or contact lenses. - 4.
-One bath towel and face cloth: Our ground agents will provide a brand-new towel for all participants.
-However, a second one of your own, plus your own face cloth, is handy. - 5.
-Sunscreen: Strongly recommended, especially for higher elevations where the UV is much greater; lip balm is also essential. - 6.
+Sunscreen: Strongly recommended, especially for higher elevations where the UV is much greater; lip balm is also essential. - 5.
 Umbrella: The collapsible type is easy to carry and useful both against rain and sun.